-Course #: 322300 Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Journalism III Grade Level (s): 10-12
+Course #: 322300 Length of time/Credits: 1 Year/10 Credits Prerequisite: Journalism III

 Description: This course is an advanced workshop in newspaper reporting and editing with students responsible for the production of the school newspaper.
 It is designed for fourth year students.
 Students continue to improve demonstrably from previous year, to take on new challenges, and to add responsibilities that involve leadership roles.
 Students are expected to hold a specific leadership position.